-Implications of a "No Deal" Brexit
+Implications of Brexit

-In the event that the United Kingdom leaves the European Union (the "EU") on 29 March 2019 or such later date as may be agreed (the "Exit Day") without a Withdrawal Agreement having been concluded between the United Kingdom and the EU (a "No Deal Brexit"), then it is expected that primary and secondary legislation will come into effect in the UK to ensure that the UK maintains a functioning legal regime and that disruption and unintended consequences for the continuity of service provision to UK customers and investors is avoided.
+In accordance with Article 50 of the Treaty of the European Union, the European Union and the United Kingdom have concluded a Withdrawal Agreement which establishes the terms of the United Kingdom's orderly withdrawal from the EU.
+The Withdrawal Agreement provides for a transitional period which is due to expire on 31 December 2021 (the "Exit Day").
+It is expected that on the Exit Day primary and secondary legislation will come into effect in the UK to ensure that the UK maintains a functioning legal regime and that disruption and unintended consequences for the continuity of service provision to UK customers and investors is avoided.

-In such a scenario, this Prospectus shall be read in accordance with that legislation and in particular with the European Union (Withdrawal) Act (2018) and the Collective Investment Schemes (Amendment) (EU Exit) Regulations 2018 which establishes a UK regulatory regime for collective investment schemes which, like the Company, are established and authorised in the UK ("UK UCITS").
+When this new legislation takes effect this Prospectus shall be read in accordance with that legislation and in particular with the European Union (Withdrawal) Act (2018) and the Collective Investment Schemes (Amendment) (EU Exit) Regulations 2018 which establishes a UK regulatory regime for collective investment schemes which, like the Company, are established and authorised in the UK ("UK UCITS").